CESP - Counseling, Educational and School Psychology

 CESP 824.
 Techniques of Counseling (3).

 Examines and practices techniques of counseling through simulated counseling situations and extensive examination of counseling case studies.
-Prerequisite: CESP 803 (or concurrent enrollment).
+Pre- or corequisite: CESP 803; minimum grade in CESP 824 is a B in order to move on to the counseling practicum courses (CESP 856 or CLES 860).

 CESP 825.
 Group Counseling and Group Work (3).

-Examines the theoretical foundations of group work, group dynamics, group leadership, and the process for planning and conducting group work that is ethical, culturally relevant, and effective.
-Prerequisites: CESP 803 and 824.
+Examines the theoretical foundations of group work, group dynamics, group leadership, and the process for planning and conducting group work that is ethical, culturally relevant and effective.
+Prerequisites: CESP 803 and 824 with a minimum grade of B; minimum grade in CESP 825 is a B in order to move on to the internship course (CESP 949A, 949B, 949C or CLES 952A, 952B, 952C).

 CESP 827.
 Field Experiences for Non Education School Counseling Students (3).